 Nayano Taylor-Neumann's response to Tampa

-Since Tampa 2001, thousands of ordinary Australians stood up and baulked at the treatment of 'unannounced and boat-faring' arrivals on our shore.
+Since John Howard's Tampa scandal in 2001, thousands of ordinary Australians stood up and baulked at the treatment of maritime asylum seekers sailing to Australia.

-While many, symbolically speaking, walked to the shore and waving at asylum seekers said, "We welcome you, unlike our government and other people in our country", others marched to Canberra and "pushed against the walls of John Howard's bastion" in Parliament House.
+While many, symbolically speaking, walked to the shore, waved at the asylum seekers and said, "We welcome you, unlike our government and other people in our country", others marched to Canberra and "pushed against the walls of John Howard's bastion" in Parliament House.

 2 April 2008: Remembering Betty Dixon, our feisty advocate - Australia incarcerates asylum seekers in detention centers - but people like Betty Dixon were not willing to accept it.
 She did not have the face of a typical rebel against the system, a system she described as "degrading to humans and racist".
 She was one of the thousands of "ordinary Australians" who vigorously protested against mandatory detention, but for some reason many people remember her, even in the years after she passed away.